 Also featured were Paul Albertson – who starred in an episode of Sherlock – as a swaggy, cowboy-esque Nick; Robin Kingsland as an exuberant and vindictive George, and Rose Reynolds as the demure Honey.

-The cast’s presence and timing cues were fantastic, with no individual solidly dominating the stage, but all embroiled in a constant power-play of verbal stabs and self-defence.
+The cue timing was impeccable, and the cast’s diverse charisma well-balanced, with no individual solidly dominating the stage, but all embroiled in a constant power-play of verbal stabs and self-defence.
 The dynamic between George and Martha was palpable as they danced their way through the well-trodden steps of their mutual resentment, eventually collapsing in exhaustion, all guns fired and empty, into each other’s genuinely tender arms.

-The production was a proper journey, whose purpose was perhaps not a destination but destruction and exposure, yet one that’s nonetheless stemming from the need for truth and release.
+The production was a proper journey.
+One whose purpose was perhaps not a destination, but destruction and exposure, yet one that’s nonetheless stemming from the need for truth and release.
 This resulted in a powerful cathartic experience descending on the audience upon their exit from the theater, and some potent food for thought.

 ‘Family lives behind closed doors are always a mystery’, I overheard someone say as we were leaving Macrobert, and I couldn’t agree more.
-Therefore, it’s highly enlightening to have a keyhole, albeit an unsettling one such as this, through which to witness the immense breadth of the spectrum of human relationships.
+Therefore, it’s invaluable having a keyhole, albeit an unsettling one such as this, through which to witness the immense breadth of the spectrum of human relationships.
 A grand production, and a fantastic performance.